sharon73096/Turtle-Crossing/README.md

 # Turtle-Crossing
-Turtle Crossing Game with use of Turtle module in python
+Turtle Crossing Game with the use of Turtle module in Python.
+This contains 4 files: main, car_manager, player, scoreboard